 Household Emergency Preparedness with Pets

 I had been (procrastinating) planning to refresh our first aid kits along with other family readiness supplies and plans during the winter; however, I pulled things ahead a little this week after our furfriends at The Golden Scoop shared a pet preparedness post for Animal Disaster Preparedness Day.
-Our emergency kits have been checked, our pet-friendly first aid kits are currently in progress, and I finished updating our emergency information sheets this morning.
+Our emergency kits have been checked, our pet-friendly first aid kits are currently in progress, and I finished updating our emergency information sheets for our dogs and our cat this morning.

 In addition to the handy infographic shared at The Golden Scoop, the ASPCA Disaster Preparedness website has comprehensive information for pet preparedness planning.
 Most national or local emergency organisations have guidance for your specific location.
 This is particularly helpful for local threat awareness and relevant resources and contacts.
 NZ furfriends can check Civil Defence and the government’s associated Get Ready website for information and resources.